microsoftgraph/microsoft-graph-toolkit/docs/index.md

 > NOTE: MSAL requires the page to be hosted in a web server for the authentication redirects.
 If you are just getting started and want to play around, the quickest way is to use something like [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in vscode.

-### Use via NPM:
+### Use via NPM (es6 modules):

-The benefits of using MGT through NPM is that you have full control of the bundling process and you can bundle only the code you need for your site.
+By using the es6 modules, you have full control of the bundling process and you can bundle only the code you need for your site.
 First, add the npm package:

 ```bash
 npm install @microsoft/mgt